-The Regulation concerns the application of the financial sanctions (Article 4a of the Regulation; see also Question 3) and certain sectoral sanctions.
-The financial sanctions consist of an asset freeze and a prohibition to make funds and economic resources available to the natural and legal persons, entities and bodies targeted by the sanctions and listed in Annex IV to the Regulation ('Listed Persons').
-The sectoral sanctions provided for in the Regulation concern certain prohibitions related to military activities, an embargo on the export of equipment that might be used for internal repression, an
+The Regulation concerns the application of the financial sanctions (Article 3).
+These consist of an asset freeze and a prohibition to make funds and economic resources available to the natural and legal persons, entities and bodies targeted by the sanctions and listed in Annex I to the Regulation ('listed persons').